 Contracts have gotten more confusing over the years, with many CCRCs offering different variations within each fee schedule.
 For example, a CCRC might offer two different extensive contracts and one modified contract, with different levels of refundability for each.
-At www.ccrcdata.org, you can find a directory of CCRCs and sort them by location, price, long-term health coverage, and refund plans.
+You can check out online directories of CCRCs, including this one, which may allow you to search by location, price, long-term health coverage, and other information.

 As with assisted living facilities, the regulation of CCRCs is spotty.
 These institutions are strictly regulated in some states, while not at all in others, and there is no overarching federal agency that watchdogs retirement communities.

 A private no-profit, CARF-CCAC (part of CARF International), accredits CCRCs.
 The CARF-CCAC accreditation process is voluntary.
 Its high cost and the length of time it takes to complete means that accreditation is a good indicator of a facility’s quality.
 The CARF-CCAC website lists all CCRCs that have been accredited.